Archive operation not permitted for V1 readonly MNs

 The v1.archive implementation is broken, however, in that it delegates authorization to the v2.archive implementation, which only allows CN and MN administrators.
 This effectively disallows object rightsHolders from updating their systemMetadata objects.

-#9 Updated by Jing Tao almost 6 years ago
+#9 Updated by Jing Tao about 7 years ago

 The issue is how we determine the version of a member node.
 We used the storage version as the version of the member node.
 However, for read-only node which doesn't support the storage, the mechanism will fail since it doesn't have it.
 So we change to the version of the MN.READ which every member node should support.